AngriestSCV/AngryShaderForgeDocumentation/docs/nodes.md

 ### Max / Min
 ![min-max.png](node-images/min-max.png)

 Returns the smaller or larger of the inputs.
-Each component of the input is operated on seperatly.
+Each component of the input is operated on separately.

 ### Lerp/Mix/Blend
 ![Lerp](node-images/lerp.png)